yavorkovachev/Deep_learning_for_stoch_opt_control/README.md

 The notebook provides further explanations, derivations, code implementation and a comparison with a solution based on finite difference methods.

-* **The main result showcased in the notebook is that DNNs approximate the solutions of the two high-dimensional non-linear PDEs (HJBEs) and the ODE above with the same level of accuracy as finite difference methods (FMDs) but in a significantly faster time: 10 minutes and 42 seconds for DNNs vs 3hours and 42 minnutes for FDMs which is a speedup of more than x20.**
+* **The main result showcased in the notebook is that DNNs approximate the solutions of the two high-dimensional non-linear PDEs (HJBEs) and the ODE above with the same level of accuracy as finite difference methods (FMDs) but in a significantly faster time: 10 minutes and 42 seconds for DNNs vs 3hours and 42 minutes for FDMs which constitutes a speedup of more than x20.**

 ## Installing/Replication
 The easiest/most convenient way to run the code is to download the `Financial_frictions` folder into your Google drive and run the `Deep_Learning_for_Stoch_Opt_Control.ipynb` notebook on Google `Colab`.
 Alternatively, if you have access to a GPU and have `TensorFlow` installed you can run on your local machine.